 (Ph.D.
 University of Wisconsin, Madison) is an Assistant Professor Basic Composition.
 Dr. Preston holds a Doctorate in Composition and Rhetoric.
 Her teaching interests include Rhetorical Approaches to First Year Composition, Project-based Learning, and Community Based Research and Learning.
 In addition to teaching basic composition courses, Dr. Preston teaches undergraduate research as part of the Honors in Action program at UVU.
 Her research interests include, Rhetorical Ethnography, Qualitative Methods, and Rhetorical Hermeneutics.
 Her work has been published in First YearComposition, an Instructor's Guide for the University of Wisconsin's FYC program and Community Literacy Journal.
 She currently serves on the Faculty Senate and is the In-service Coordinator for the Basic Composition Department.
 Jacque and her husband are avid hikers and campers and enjoy spending their weekends exploring Utah.

 (Ph.D.
 Washington State University) is an Assistant Professor of Basic Composition.
-Her PhD is in Rhetoric and Composition from WSU.
-She has been teaching college-level writing since 2003.
-Composition Theory is her specialty, and her scholarly publications are in political economy, contingency studies, social class, and responding to student writing.
+Her PhD is in Rhetoric and Composition.
+She has been teaching college writing since 2003.
+Composition Theory is her specialty, and her scholarly publications are in political economy, contingency studies, responding to student writing, and women's rights and advocacy .
 In her free time, she teaches and practices many forms of yoga.

 (B.M.
-La Salle University, Cancun) is an Administrative Assistant of Basic Composition.
+La Salle University, Cancun) is the Basic Composition/ESL Department and the ESL Community Ed Coordinator.
 Elizabeth is from Cancun, Mexico.
 She earned her Bachelor’s of Business Management from LA SALLE CANCUN University.
 She has experience in human relations, customer service, and quality control for 8 years at hotels in Mexico and in United States.
 In her free time, she enjoys spending time with her husband, snowmobiling, swimming, camping, hiking, and watching movies.
 Also, Elizabeth likes to work for Basic Composition and ESL department because she gets to meet interesting students and the different cultures that they are from.